Kidde Fire Alarm Troubleshooting

 Maintenance and Prevention

-Kidde systems require quarterly testing per NFPA 72 requirements.
-This testing should be performed by a licensed fire alarm service company.
-Monthly visual inspections by building staff — checking detectors for dust, corrosion, or physical damage — help catch issues before they cause false alarms or failures.
+Kidde systems require quarterly testing per NFPA 72, Chapter 14.
+Testing must be performed by a licensed fire alarm service company.
+Monthly visual inspections by building staff — checking detectors for dust, corrosion, or physical damage — catch issues before they cause false alarms or failures.
+Document all service, testing, and maintenance to prove compliance during fire marshal inspections.

 When to Call a Professional